Echo Abnormalities in COVID-Associated Myocardial Injury

 Myocardial injury in COVID-19 may occur by a variety of mechanisms, including supply-demand mismatch, endothelial dysfunction, plaque rupture, myocyte necrosis due to elevated intracardiac filling pressures, cytokine-mediated myocardial damage, and viral invasion of myocytes.
 Therefore, patients with myocardial injury are a clinically heterogeneous group.
 TTE can help identify patients who are likely to benefit from coronary angiography and percutaneous coronary intervention, clarify etiology of shock, and inform decisions regarding therapy for patients with suspected pulmonary embolism.
 It is important to note that all patients in this study were clinically referred for TTE, and the findings should not be interpreted to suggest that all patients with COVID-19 should undergo cardiac imaging.
 Patients who underwent only point-of-care cardiac ultrasound were excluded from this study.
 Further research is needed to establish how well point-of-care cardiac ultrasound performs in comparison with TTE in real-world settings among patients with COVID-19.

-Keywords: Acute Coronary Syndrome, Acute Kidney Injury, Chest Pain, Coronavirus, COVID-19, Dyspnea, Diagnostic Imaging, Echocardiography, Heart Failure, Hospital Mortality, Myocardium, Pericardial Effusion, Respiration, Artificial, Respiratory Distress Syndrome, Adult, severe acute respiratory syndrome coronavirus 2, Troponin, Ventricular Dysfunction
+Keywords: Acute Coronary Syndrome, Acute Kidney Injury, Chest Pain, Coronavirus, COVID-19, Dyspnea, Diagnostic Imaging, Echocardiography, Heart Failure, Hospital Mortality, Myocardium, Pericardial Effusion, Respiration, Artificial, Respiratory Distress Syndrome, severe acute respiratory syndrome coronavirus 2, Troponin, Ventricular Dysfunction

 < Back to Listings